 Property Design & Development

 Communication and Media

-Master of Communication (includes journalism and public relations)
+Master of Communication (incl. journalism & public relations)

 Doctor of Physiotherapy (DPT) - May intake only